openstack/nova/doc/source/admin/architecture.rst

    mounts it on ``/mnt``.
 This is a cloud-init feature, and is not an OpenStack mechanism.
 OpenStack only provisions the raw storage.

-.. rubric:: Persistent volume
+.. rubric:: Cinder-provisioned block storage

-A persistent volume is represented by a persistent virtualized block device independent of any particular instance.
-These are provided by the OpenStack Block Storage service, cinder.
+The OpenStack Block Storage service, Cinder, provides persistent volumes hat are represented by a persistent virtualized block device independent of any particular instance.

 Persistent volumes can be accessed by a single instance or attached to multiple instances.
 This type of configuration requires a traditional network file system to allow multiple instances accessing the persistent volume.
-It also requires a traditional network file system like NFS, CIFS, or a cluster file system such as GlusterFS.
+It also requires a traditional network file system like NFS, CIFS, or a cluster file system such as Ceph.
 These systems can be built within an OpenStack cluster, or provisioned outside of it, but OpenStack software does not provide these features.